sarthakgirdhar/programming-challenges/hacherrank/lists/README.md

 ##Problem Statement

-When we talk about storing multiple values in a container-like data-structure, the first thing that comes to mind is a list.
+When we talk about storing multiple values in a container-like data-structure, the first thing that comes to mind is a *list*.

 You can initialize a list as

     >>> arr = list()
     or simply
     >>> arr = []

 or with a few elements as

     >>> arr = [1,2,3]

 Elements can be accessed easily like you do in most programming languages.

     >>> print arr[0]